hgcl/clara-le/src/posts/lacto-fermentation-log.md

 ---

+## 2026-05-15: Citrons confits

+When life gives you lemons... ferment them!
+On Feb 12, I fermented a batch of whole lemons, following a citron confit recipe.

+The broad lines are: cut the whole lemons in 4 lengthwise (but keep the extremity so they don't break), fill the inside with plenty of salt, add them all to a clean jar (strongly push them down), some juice should come out and cover the lemons (you may add water).

+I left the jar in my cave for a few months, and tried some for the first time in...
+March?
+Now in May, they are still really good.
+I just need to figure out some recipes to use them for.

 ## 2026-05-07: Tofu

 Robin and I tried fermenting tofu with rosemary/laurel leaves for the first time in January — or was it February?
 Anyway, we forgot about it... until today, about four months later.
 I can only say that we succeeded in creating what some people call the "Chinese blue cheese" — or at least a very potent equivalent.